sysgears/grain/docs/latest.markdown

 Below is the detailed specification on configuring resource mapping in `SiteConfig.groovy`

-`resource_mapper` - a closure that will be executed each time website changes for transforming initial resource models
+`resource_mapper` - a closure that is executed each time website changes for transforming initial resource models

 ***Parameters***: